-This Topic will Focus on Modern Art and Commercial Cinema after the 1960s and the Language Used in It as a Political and Cultural Vehicle to Convey Deeper Messages to the Audience and Community.
-These Masterpieces Will be Selected on the Subjects such as Love, History and Politics and will be Discussed Elaborating the Contexts from Which the Plots were Taken.
-The Role Played by Cinema in a Visual Mass Media World, as a Non-Classical Mode of Art, in Contributing to the Enhancement of Literature, Language and Social Themes will also be Studied.
-The Works of the Following Directors shall be Studied: Spielberg, Sidney Pollack, Kubrick, Ron Howard, Robert Zemeckis, George Cukor, Frank Darabond, Hanif Kureishi.
+Modern art and commercial cinema after the 1960s, the language used in it as a political and cultural vehicle to convey deeper messages, masterpieces on the subjects such as love, history and politics, the role played by cinema in a visual mass media world, Non-Classical Mode of Art, Enhancement of Literature, Language and Social Themes.
+The Works of the Following Directors shall be studied: Spielberg, Sidney Pollack, Kubrick, Ron Howard, Robert Zemeckis, George Cukor, Frank Darabond, Hanif Kureishi.